December 11, 2022

 When it comes to this type of “health” control, do you want to be remembered for never spending a day on the lake, mowing down a burger and ice cream, or staying out late dancing because, well, it could mess up all your zero vegetable oil, hyperbaric oxygen, red lights, and blood flow restriction training efforts?

 Or do you want people to smile in fond remembrance of your joy, your laughter, and your free-flowing, adventurous spirit?

 As you can imagine, the type of extreme health control I've been describing can get in the way of simply living a remarkable life.
-Who wants to live a long time if those long years are spent cold, hungry, drive-less and locked away in some kind of fancy, life-extending sensory deprivation chamber?
+Who wants to live a long time if those long years are spent cold, hungry, libido-less and locked away in some kind of fancy, life-extending sensory deprivation chamber?
 Sometimes it seems all the folks at the pointy edge of health are actually just prisoners of their own body, prisoners of their own brains, and prisoners of their own habits.

 I've certainly felt that way at times, although this occurs increasingly less as I've grown to realize the magic of embracing flow, creativity, and even mild amounts of beautiful, mildly imperfect chaos in one's life.
 As a matter of fact, here's how I'm starting to look at things: people often champion the value of an ideal combination of health span and life span, but perhaps we should also be considering adventure span, creative span, relationship span, and purpose span!